optionalg/vim-config/README.md

 Editing the sample file will lead to the same messy problems as editing my `.vimrc` file.

-# Plugin Layout and Updating

-I've taken a bit of time recently and made my vim configuration pathogen based.
-Pathogen is an excellent plugin by Tim Pope that makes it easy to manage vim plugins.
-Instead of having files spread out all over the place, which makes you forget what belongs to what, all of your plugins go into a .vim/bundle directory.

-In this case, all of the plugins are git repositories and there's another handy script that will update them all in turn:

-    $ ./bin/vim_update_plugins

-The script will cd into each of the plugin directories and run the following
-commands:

-    $ git fetch origin
-    $ git rebase origin/master

-This will pull down any changes from the origin and rebase your current master branch on top of them.
-Thus bringing them up to the latest version.

 # Clearing out backups

 If you've run the `./bin/vim_install` command a few too many times and you've